HUE MANATEE’S QUEST

 Journey’s End

 Soon Leon reveals his personal reason for wishing to visit his ancestral home, as he has been aware for a while that his time is running out on this plane of existence.
-Hue is distraught that Leon should be departing at this moment in Hue’s still nascent awareness.
+Hue is distraught that Leon should be departing at this moment in Hue’s still evolving awareness.
 Leon explains about Life’s intrinsic characteristic of self-renewal in Cycle Song Of Life (The River Song) and reminds them to consult their inner teacher for the answers to their questions.

 Buoyed with renewed self-confidence and sense of purpose, Flickati decides it’s time to take off on her own, to express herself as a fiddler/singer as a means to alert all who will hear her message of peace and environmental urgency.
 She sings Flickati’s Farewell to her friend Hue, which evolves into Friends Don’t Say Goodbye, supported by the gathered ensemble.